hofstadter-io/hof-docs/content/first-example/more-features/_index.md

 ---
 title: "More Features"
-brief: "or adding nice to haves"
+brief: "and other nice to haves for free"

-draft: true
 weight: 40
 ---

 - seed data (CUE data by user read by application)